Nawab-AS/note-taker/README.md

 ## Features
 - AI-powered note-taking with OpenAI whisper-1 integration
 - Limits on how much time a user can record
-    - Each user starts with 200 coins, each coin coresponds to ~1 second of transcription time (its low because it comes out of my credits)
+    - Each user starts with 200 tokens, each second of transcription time costing ~12 tokens

 ## Installation